ahmadzakiy/gatsby-theme-sales-site/README.md

     gatsby develop
     ```

-4. To edit content from the theme, open `http://localhost:8000/admin/` To edit content from the theme, open `http://localhost:8000/admin/` and setup netlify cms account
+4. To edit content from the theme, open `http://localhost:8000/admin/` and setup your netlify account